Echo Hills Elementary School

 Students who are transported to and from school by district transportation may only ride their assigned bus.

-NEW FOR 2021-22: Our school district is pleased to offer parents of school bus riders a new tool.
-This year we will implement the Traversa 360 app.
-Once the implementation phase is complete, this tool will allow parents the ability to see their child's school bus assignment, check assigned pick-up and drop off times, and monitor delays in the bus schedule.
-Additional information will be distributed to parents about this tool as the school year progresses.
+Our school district uses the Traversa 360 app.
+This tool will allow parents the ability to see their child's school bus assignment, check assigned pick-up and drop off times, and monitor delays in the bus schedule.

 Echo Hills and the Stow Munroe Falls City Schools intends to welcome back volunteers to our schools as health conditions permit this year.
 We reserve the right to adjust our volunteer plans as health conditions in the community evolve.